-The modelling assumptions considered for the computation of Δ EVE and Δ NII:
+The modelling assumptions considered for the computation of $\Delta$ EVE and $\Delta$ NII:

 - For Δ EVE commercial margins and other spread components have been included in the cash flows used in the computation and discount rate. - Non-maturity deposits (NMD's) have been split in Retail and Wholesale deposits.
-The Bank has recently adopted the results of the new non-maturity deposit study at the start of the fiscal year.
+The Bank has adopted the results of the non-maturity deposit study developed by an external service provider.
 The behavioural analysis study was based on historical data to establish set levels of core, non-core and non-stable deposits.
-For both Retail and Wholesale NMDs identified as non-stable, these have been taken to reprice in the overnight bucket, and core deposits have been assigned the longest repricing maturity between 8 to 10 years with an average life of 4 to 5 years. - A conditional prepayment rate ("CPR") has been computed for the loan portfolio based on a 3 year historical data.
-This was evaluated for Δ EVE computation with and without the CPR factor included and was deemed to have an immaterial impact on the results given the floating rate nature of the loan book.
-Therefore the CPR rate has been excluded at this time, this will be continually monitored for future changes. - The Bank has significant currency exposure in base currency, BMD and also USD (which is pegged to the Bermuda Dollar).
-Exposures in all foreign currencies (FCY) are immaterial as they are less than 5% of assets and liabilities.
+For both Retail and Wholesale NMDs identified as non-stable, these have been taken to reprice in the overnight bucket, and core deposits have been assigned the longest repricing maturity between 8 to 10 years with an average life of 4 to 5 years. - Management has conducted a historical analysis on the level of loan prepayments experienced over a five-year historical period (2017-2021) during Dec 2021 review.
+An increase in fixed loans was noted over the period and additional analysis was made to split out the unscheduled payments between variable and fixed.
+Given the low value result of the analysis, Management has deemed this risk immaterial to the IRRBB model and will continually assess the risk going forwards. - The Bank has significant currency exposure in base currency, BMD and also USD (which is pegged to the Bermuda Dollar).
+Exposures in all foreign currencies (FCY) are immaterial as they are less than 5.2% of assets and liabilities.
 The Bank has included FCY exposures in the base currency with the conversion rate as on the reporting date.
 Accordingly, significant interest rate correlations between different currencies are not applicable for the Bank's current portfolio.